WebCodingwithAnkur/personal_library_manager/README.md

 This is a full-stack CRUD (Create, Read, Update, Delete) application built with Next.js, React.js, Tailwind CSS, and MongoDB.
 The application allows users to manage a collection of books, providing an intuitive interface to:

-Create: Add new books with details like title, author, and description.
+Create: Add new books with details like title, author, genre  and isbn.

 Read: View a list of all books stored in the database.